Lazar Samardžić: Udinese

+Atalanta

+On 18 August 2024, Samardžić joined fellow Serie A side Atalanta on loan, with an obligation to make the transfer permanent under certain conditions.
+Later that year, on 26 November, he scored his first Champions League goal in a 6–1 away victory over Young Boys.

 International career

 Samardžić played for Berlin at the Under-15 level and Germany at the Under-17 and Under-19 levels.
 He first appeared internationally and played two matches in the 2019 UEFA European Under-17 Championship qualification against Belarus and Slovenia.
 He then played in all three matches of the group stage of the tournament, scoring once, but the team failed to progress to the knockout stage.
 For the U-19 level, he played in the 2020 UEFA European Under-19 Championship qualification, scoring twice.

-Serbian national team
+Serbia national team

 In February 2023, the Football Association of Serbia announced that Samardžić had accepted manager Dragan Stojković's invitation to switch his allegiance to Serbia on his 21st birthday.
 He subsequently received his first official call-up to the Serbian senior national team the following month, being included in the list for the UEFA Euro 2024 qualifying matches against Lithuania and Montenegro.

+On 25 March 2023, Samardžić made his debut for Serbia in a 2–0 win over Lithuania in Belgrade.

+Samardžić was selected in Serbia's squad for the UEFA Euro 2024.
+He played in group stage matches against Slovenia and Denmark.
+Serbia finished fourth in the group.